alainw68/ELK-SIEM/Deployment-Guide/Installation-Guide/Installation-Guide.md

 sudo nano /etc/kibana/kibana.yml
 ~~~

-- Delete the (#) sign at the beginning of the following lines to activate them:
+- Delete the (#) sign at the beginning of the following lines to activate them and replace the values with your IP:

 ~~~
 server.port: 5601